Social security in India: Budget

-As per the Economic Survey of the Government of India of 2022-23, the general government (federal, states and local bodies combined) expenditure on social protection (direct cash transfers, financial inclusion, social benefits, health and other insurances, subsidies, free school meals, rural employment guarantee and housing grants for the low income), was approximately ₹2130000 crore, which was 8.3% of gross domestic product (GDP).
+As per the Economic Survey of the Government of India of 2022–23, the general government (federal, states and local bodies combined) expenditure on social protection (direct cash transfers, financial inclusion, social benefits, health and other insurances, subsidies, free school meals, rural employment guarantee and housing grants for the low income), was approximately ₹2130000 crore, which was 8.3% of gross domestic product (GDP).
 These are not part of the employment related social security which are managed separately by individual bodies.
-If the funds spents by the EPFO, ESI and the various other providents fund bodies are taken into account, the total spending by the general government of India (centre, states and cities all together) is 12.8% of the GDP or ₹3320000 crore.
+If the funds spent by the EPFO, ESI and the various other provident fund bodies are taken into account, the total spending by the general government of India (centre, states and cities all together) is 12.8% of the GDP or ₹3320000 crore.

-Federal government social security bodies and programs
+National level social security bodies and programs

 This section covers some of the social programs and welfare measures in place in India at the federal level.
 These can be categorized into two: 1) Social security, which mostly run through mandatory or voluntary contributions on the payroll and 2) Social assistance, which is funded through taxes.
+These programs' funding can be categorised as: non-contributory and tax-payer-funded, employer-funded and lastly, joint-funded (contributed by both the employer and the employee and partially contributed by the government).